-Resources for ending war, poverty and the climate crisis
+Resources for ending war, poverty, racism and the climate crisis

-For decades many campaigns and movements have been working to end specific wars and the institution of war itself, eliminate the scourge of poverty, and stop the destruction of the planet.
+For decades many campaigns and movements have been working to end specific wars and the institution of war itself, eliminate the scourge of poverty and racism, and stop the destruction of the planet.
 Each of these has been incalculably important.
 At the same time, Campaign Nonviolence believes it is time to connect these historic efforts in a new and powerful way.

-Here are key organizations and movements that have been working in each of these areas.
+Here are key organizations and movements that have been working in some of these areas.
 Get to know them – and help connect the dots!